Which type of immigrant are you?

 My mother went to the United States with a scholarship from Rotary in the late 1960's and I went with ASSE in the late 1980's.
 She later became an English teacher for EF language summer courses in the UK and a teacher for immigrants in Sweden.
 And I became active in a Swedish fraternity organization for former exchange students, to interview, approve, prepare and escort new ones going, as well as keep the best of our new confidence and happiness among ourselves afterwards, without the envy of other Swedes we meet daily in our schools and workplaces.
 I also have taught beginner's English to a group of Swedish retired people through evening classes in the 90's.
 And later as a university student in the US, I became a member of the UN-club and the UNA/USA chapter in Hawaii.

 The question is, where can I live without being stalked, sabotaged and forced to move all the time?
-Where I can my normal income again?
+Where can I have my normal income again?
 Immigration should be a choice and not a chase.

-My goal still is to go to San Francisco, with a new visa and a waiver, to live there, and start my eco business there, just like in 2010, (since I couldn't in Sweden during the five years I tried in 2003-08).
+My goal still is to go to San Francisco, with a new visa and a waiver, to live there, and start my eco business there including regular employment first as needed, just like in 2010, (since I couldn't in Sweden during the five years I tried in 2003-08 or in 2012-18 and was deported from the US in 2012 due to continuing sabotages).
 Why is this seen as a problem or suspicious?
+Do I have to become a refugee?